[amazon_auto_links id="280537"]

 7.2 Diversification of Rural Areas

 The biggest reason for rapid urbanisation was because of the shift of population growth from rural to urban areas.
 This is because local work was neglected due to the rise of industries.
 This has had a huge impact on both social and economic perspectives of society.
 People have to leave their families to move into cities for jobs and work in unsuitable conditions.
-The feminisation of work and alienation are some social implications which also cannot be ignored.
+The feminisation of work and alienation are some social implications that also cannot be ignored.

 Hence, it is important to create multiple job opportunities in rural areas itself.
 For example, in India, the majority of the workforce in rural areas is bound by agriculture.
 However, the number of people needed to work on the land is far less.
 This is known as disguised employment.
 It is necessary to create more jobs.
 These include horticulture, animal husbandry, and even jobs in the IT sector.
 Opening up schools and hospitals increases employment.
 It also promotes a standard of living which thins the line between urban areas and rural areas.